notaryproject/notation/specs/commandline/verify.md

 KEY    VALUE
 <key>  <value>
 ```
+> [!NOTE]
-NOTE: This command is for verifying OCI artifacts only.
+> This command is for verifying OCI artifacts only.
 Use `notation blob verify` command for verifying arbitrary blobs.

 ## Outline